GabeScott/standard-works-vault/General Conference/2003 October - The State of the Church.md

 Because of your generous contributions, we have been able to keep current with the growing need for loans.
 To date the Church has granted about 10,000 loans to young men and women in Latin America, Asia, Africa, and other areas of the Church.
 These young people have committed to repay their loans so that others may enjoy the same opportunities they are experiencing.

 Many have graduated and are experiencing the benefits of their training.
-To date about 600 young men and women have completed their training.
+To date, about 600 young men and women have completed their training.
 The majority of these have found good employment.
 Many more will graduate and enter the workforce in their own communities in the months ahead.
 They will make their mark in the world, rear families, and serve the Church.
 Many are already achieving these objectives.

 For example, Patrick was the first Perpetual Education Fund student to complete school in Jamaica.
 His basic training in management earned him a well-paying job at the national airport, with a promising future.
 Repayment of his loan began immediately.

 Flavia, a sister from a poorer part of South America, found little opportunity and means for training and regular employment until help came through the PEF to receive training in operating computers.
 With the help of LDS Employment Services, she found work in a good company after completing her training.
-She reports: “Today I am responsible for the financial consulting area of one of the largest hospitals in Recife using [a sophisticated] computer system.
+She reports: “Today I am responsible for the financial consulting area of one of the largest hospitals in Recife using \[a sophisticated\] computer system.
 I was among the crew that implemented this financial system in the company.”

 These examples could be multiplied.
 We are happy to report that the plan is working well and gradually expanding as we gain experience.
 Early reports of loan repayments are encouraging.
 Again, we thank you for your generosity, interest, and prayers in behalf of the Perpetual Education Fund.